HMCS Bonaventure

-HMCS Bonaventure was a Majestic-class aircraft carrier, the third and last aircraft carrier in service with Canada's navy.
+HMCS Bonaventure was a Majestic-class aircraft carrier, the third and last aircraft carrier in service with the Royal Canadian Navy.
 The aircraft carrier was initially ordered for construction by Britain's Royal Navy as HMS Powerful during the Second World War.
-Following the end of the war, construction on the ship was halted and it was not until 1952 that work began once again, this time to an altered design for the Royal Canadian Navy.
+Following the end of the war, construction on the ship was halted and it was not until 1952 that work resumed again, this time to an altered design for the Royal Canadian Navy.
 The ship entered service in 1957 renamed Bonaventure and, until the vessel's decommissioning in 1970, was involved in major NATO fleet-at-sea patrols and naval exercises and participated in the Cuban Missile Crisis.
 During her career Bonaventure carried three hull identification numbers, RML 22, RRSM 22 and CVL 22.
 Following her decommissioning Bonaventure was sold for scrap and broken up in Taiwan.

 Description

 Initially laid down as HMS Powerful as part of the second batch of the Colossus class during the Second World War, the vessel's construction was halted following the end of the war and the constructed hull was laid up.
-Powerful was purchased by the Royal Canadian Navy in 1952 and the hull was taken to the Harland & Wolff shipyard in Belfast, Northern Ireland to be completed to a modernized design of the Majestic subclass.
+Powerful was purchased by the Royal Canadian Navy in 1952 and the hull was taken to the Harland & Wolff shipyard in Belfast, Northern Ireland, to be completed to a modernized design of the Majestic subclass.
 The ship measured 704 ft long overall with a maximum beam of 128 ft and a draught of 25 ft.
 The vessel had a standard displacement of 16000 LT and 20000 LT at full load.
-Bonaventure was propelled by two geared steam turbines driving two shafts powered by steam from four Admiralty 3-drum boilers rated at 40000 shp.
+Bonaventure was propelled by two geared steam turbines driving two shafts powered by steam from four Admiralty three-drum boilers rated at 40000 shp.
 The steam pressure of the engines were rated at 300 lb/in2.
 The aircraft carrier had a maximum speed of 24.5 kn and carried 3200 LT of fuel oil.

 The ship had a complement of 1,370 officers and ratings.
 For additional protection to the magazines, mantlets were placed over them.
-The aircraft carrier was armed with four twin-mounted 3 in/50 calibre Mk 33 guns and four single 3 pdr saluting guns.
-The American 3-inch/50 calibre guns were chosen over 40 mm guns.
+The aircraft carrier was armed with four twin-mounted 3 in/50-calibre Mk 33 guns and four single 3 pdr saluting guns.
+The American 3-inch/50-calibre guns were chosen over 40 mm guns.
 Bonaventure had a distinct appearance compared to her sister ships as she had a tall lattice mast, raked funnel and large sponson where the 3-inch guns were situated.
 Adding to her distinct appearance, was that Bonaventure was completed with United States Navy radar, specifically the SPS-8A height finder and the SPS-12 air search radar.